gannon-w1/PROJECTX/src/model/GameAPI.md

 # Battleship Backend API

-This document defines the backend “contract” for the Battleship game.
+This document defines the backend functionality for the Battleship game.
 It lists all classes, methods, their purposes, inputs, outputs, and notes for frontend integration.

 ---